 The Director will make decisions regarding fellowship applications after deliberation by the Steering Committee.
 As a general rule, screening will be performed based on applications and other submitted documents, but interviews may be conducted if necessary.

-Overseas research travel and stay expenses will be paid.
+Overseas research travel and stay expenses or domestic research expenses will be paid.

 Direct inquiries regarding fellowships to the contact point below.